nasa-jpl/ION-DTN/gh-pages/docs/topics/LTP-Performance.md

 - `ltp/xlsa/doc/DESIGN.md` — the xlsa shared-memory link service design.
 - [LTP UDP multisend tuning](ltp-udp-multisend-tuning.md) — `UDP_MULTISEND`
   configuration that underlies the UDP numbers above.
-- The **LTP Configuration Tool** spreadsheet (shipped with each ION release) — for computing LTP settings for a specific link's delay/bandwidth/error rate.
+- The **LTP Configuration Tool** spreadsheet (`doc/ION-LTP-configuration_tool.xlsm`, shipped with each ION release) — for computing LTP settings for a specific link's delay/bandwidth/error rate.
+  **Note:** this tool is built around the `m maxber` (maximum bit-error-rate) parameter, which ION 4.2 has **deprecated** in favor of setting the segment loss rate and retry count directly (`m maxseglossrate` / `m maxretries`;
+  unified-mode defaults are `maxSegmentLossRate = 0.01` and `maxRetries = 5`).
+  Until the spreadsheet is updated, use its computed **segment error rate** (from the *Link* worksheet) as the `m maxseglossrate` value — that is the quantity the tool derives internally before it converts to maxBER — rather than feeding the maxBER output to the deprecated `m maxber` command.
+Note also that with `m maxseglossrate` the loss rate is set *directly* and no longer tracks the segment size automatically (as it did under maxber), so it must be recomputed if the segment size changes.